AmpersandTarski/documentation/tutorial/rap3.md

 * how to use RAP3 to write, save and compile code.
 * the first basic keywords of Ampersand script and their effect on the prototype.

+## Want to learn more?

+1. How to describe functionality in a [conceptual model](//tutorial/Conceptual_model_enrollment.md)?
+2. How can I upload [bulk data](/tutorial/data-in-spreadsheets.md) from spreadsheets into my application?